fsthangaraj/wax-dev/README.md

 rules: An array of strings representing rule definitions.
 Available rules can be found [here]("https://kb.wallyax.com/docs/wax-dev/rules").
 An empty array will include all rules.

 apiKey: A string required for the wax-dev to work.
-You can request an API key at technology@wallyax.com.
+You can get the api key from [WallyAX Developer Portal](https://developer.wallyax.com)

 ### Example Usage with Jest Testing Library in a React App
-runWax functions takes the rendered or pre-rendered html content and options as input.
+runWax function takes the rendered or pre-rendered html content and options as input.

 For a ButtonList component:
 ```javascript